Search for Important Questions

 1. Examine the relationship of Political Science with Psychology and Geography.

-2. Write any one aim of Educational Psychology.
+1. Write any one aim of Educational Psychology.

 3. What is Educational Psychology?
 Write the importance of Educational Psychology for a teacher.

-1. Explain the nature of personality dynamics.
+1. Explain the concept of personality.

-2. Describe the determinants of personality dynamics.
+1. Describe the determinants of personality dynamics.

-3. Write a note on emotional intelligence and personality development (E.Q.).
+2. Write a note on personality development.

 1. What do you understand by Educational Psychology?